erhant/moonmath/elliptic-curves/README.md

 We are looking for a point other than the point at infinity, and with the knowledge we have so far that seems to be impossible.

 However, we could maybe find a value from the curve itself instead of an extension field, which would be in the full $r$-torsion group due to the subset rule.
-Also note that $r$ here is $k$, because the order of `secp256k1` is a prime meaning that the order itself is the largest prime factor.
+Also note that $r$ here is equal to the scalar order, because the order of `secp256k1` is a prime meaning that the order itself is the largest prime factor.

 ```py
 p = 115792089237316195423570985008687907853269984665640564039457584007908834671663